 What happens is one video pushes the boundaries and the next artists is under pressure to do the same in order to get people talking about it.
-It becomes a great merry-go-round and I think that is a fantastic illustration of exactly where this is gone,
+It becomes a great merry-go-round and I think that is a fantastic illustration of exactly where this

-it's quite extraordinary.
+is gone, it's quite extraordinary.

 It's not a magic bullet but it's a fantastic step and I think it will really make a difference.
 I don't know where we will end up down the line but I would like this to act as a kite mark for music videos.
-This is not a move about censorship, the videos
+This is not a move about censorship,

-will all still be there, but I think artists and record companies need to take seriously that if they are targeting young fans they have got to do it responsibly.
+the videos will all still be there, but I think artists and record companies need to take seriously that if they are targeting young fans they have got to do it responsibly.

 On the lack of enforcement of the ratings, she said: You can't go into a shop and buy a 15 rated film without ID and we need to see about extending those protections online.

-The BPI and BBFC, in partnership with Vevo and You Tube, and UK record companies Sony Music UK, Universal Music UK and Warner Music UK, can announce that age ratings are now being displayed on the music videos they upload to digital service providers
+The BPI and BBFC, in partnership with Vevo and You Tube, and UK record companies Sony Music UK, Universal Music UK and Warner Music UK, can announce that age ratings are now being displayed on the music videos they upload to digital service

-Vevo and YouTube.
+providers Vevo and YouTube.

-The age ratings are part of a government-backed pilot by the UK recorded music industry, the BBFC and digital service providers designed to test how age ratings can be applied to music videos released online in the UK, so that family audiences can make
+The age ratings are part of a government-backed pilot by the UK recorded music industry, the BBFC and digital service providers designed to test how age ratings can be applied to music videos released online in the UK, so that family audiences

-more informed viewing decisions.
+can make more informed viewing decisions.

 The pilot has been running since 3 October 2014.
-The first phase, which has been successful, saw the three major UK record companies (Sony Music UK, Universal Music UK and Warner Music UK) submit to the BBFC for age rating, any music videos for release
+The first phase, which has been successful, saw the three major UK record companies (Sony Music UK, Universal Music UK and Warner Music UK) submit to the BBFC for age rating, any music videos for

-online in the UK for which they would expect to be given at least a 12-rating (videos deemed not to contain content that would attract at least a 12 rating are not submitted*).
+release online in the UK for which they would expect to be given at least a 12-rating (videos deemed not to contain content that would attract at least a 12 rating are not submitted*).

 If appropriate, the BBFC then issues either a 12, 15 or 18 rating -- in line with the BBFC Classification Guidelines.
-As part of the ratings process the BBFC also includes bespoke content advice, called BBFC insight, which explains in more detail why an
+As part of the ratings process the BBFC also includes bespoke content advice, called BBFC insight, which explains in more detail

-service providers -- Vevo and YouTube, who, in turn, will display it when the videos are broadcast online.
+two digital service providers -- Vevo and YouTube, who, in turn, will display it when the videos are broadcast online.